clojure-emacs/cider/CONTRIBUTING.md

 * Include any relevant code to the issue summary.

+### Reporting bugs

+When reporting bugs it's a good idea to go through the `Troubleshooting` section of the README.
+Adding information like the backtrace and the nREPL messages to the bug report makes it easier to track down bugs.
+Some steps to reproduce a bug reliably would also make a huge difference.

 ## Pull requests

 * Read [how to properly contribute to open source projects on Github][2].